Jaycode88/veg-centric-msp3/README.md

 Add cloudinary configurations to app.py
 Add cloudinary config values to env.py and flask app configs Update requirements.txt using command pip3 freeze --local > requirements.txt Added python functionality to upload photo to cloudinary and store its url path to the database enabling me to use img src {{recipe.image}} to display image on recipe card.
-Need to look at recipe name and category posibly better with a backgroung for visibility
+Need to look at recipe name and category posibly better with a backgroung for visibility.
+Build basic view recipe page and functionality

 nb